Blood Syndicate: Media spotlight

-The team's tensions escalated.
-Wise Son embarrassed Boogieman by forcing him to reveal that he was white.
-He acted like he put Boogie off the team for lying to them, but then told him he could stay.
-This furthered dislike of Wise's leadership, particularly by Third Rail.
-He and Brickhouse developed a romantic relationship and contemplated moving out on their own when Masquerade betrayed the team.
-They chose to raid one last crackhouse to raise money.
-Kwai was shot during this raid and nearly died.
-Wise Son blamed Flashback - he had told her to watch out for Kwai since she was new, but Flashback was more interested in stealing some of the crack to fuel her habit.

-They got Kwai back to their headquarters at her request; she was able to heal herself supernaturally.
-As the rest of them made their way home, Masquerade stole the money and successfully made a break for it.
-This widened the growing rift in the team and prompted Third and Brick to take their remaining money and leave the gang to start a life together.
+Wise Son embarrasses Boogieman by forcing him to reveal that he is white.
+This furthers dislike of Wise's leadership, particularly by Third Rail.
+Third Rail and Brickhouse enter a relationship and contemplated moving out on their own when Masquerade betrays the team.
+They choose to raid one last crackhouse to raise money.
+Kwai is shot during this raid and nearly dies, but manages to heal herself.
+As the rest of the Blood Syndicate make their way home, Masquerade steals some of their money and flees.
+This widens the growing rift in the team; Third Rail and Brick take the remaining money and leave.